Psalm 2: Judaism

-R. Jonathan said: "Three persons were bidden, 'Ask'—Solomon, Ahaz, and the King Messiah.
-Solomon: 'Ask what I shall give thee' (I Kings 3:5).
-Ahaz: 'Ask thee a sign' (Isaiah 7:11).
-The King Messiah: 'Ask of Me', etc. (Psalms 2:8)."
+Three persons were bidden, "Ask"—Solomon, Ahaz, and the King Messiah.
+Solomon: "Ask what I shall give thee" (I Kings 3:5).
+Ahaz: "Ask thee a sign" (Isaiah 7:11).
+The King Messiah: "Ask of Me" (Psalms 2:8).

-Rashi and Radak, however, identify the subject of this psalm as David, following his victory over the Philistines.
-Arenda suggests that Rashi's view was influenced by that of early Christian commentators who interpreted verse 7 as referring to Christ.
+Rashi and Rabbi David Kimhi (also known as Radak), however, identify the subject of this psalm as David, following his victory over the Philistines.
+Mariano Gomez Aranda, in a 2018 article in the Journal of Hebrew Scriptures, suggests that Rashi's view was influenced by that of early Christian commentators, who interpreted verse 7 as referring to Jesus.

-Christian writers such as Hermann Gunkel and Hans-Joachim Kraus see the psalm as a song of the Judean king himself at the festival of his accession, while Hossfeld sees the psalm as merely being influenced by the Egyptian and Hellenistic royal ideology.
+Christianity

-Christian scholars interpret the subject of the psalm as Jesus Christ and his role as the Messiah.
-Matthew Henry interprets verses 1–6 are viewed as threats against Christ's kingdom, verses 7–9 as a promise to Christ to be the head of this kingdom, and verses 10–12 as counsel to all to serve Christ.
-Charles Spurgeon and Adam Clarke similarly interpret the psalm as referring to the opposition against Christ's rulership, the selection of Christ by God as his "own son", and the eventual victory and reign of Christ over his enemies.
+Some Christian writers, such as Hermann Gunkel, and Hans-Joachim Kraus interpret the psalm as a "song of the Judean king himself at the festival of his accession," while Hossfeld sees the psalm as merely being influenced by Ancient Egyptian and Hellenistic royal ideology.
+Furthermore, Christian scholars tend to interpret the subject of the psalm as Jesus and his role as the Messiah.
+Matthew Henry interprets verses 1–6 are viewed as threats against Jesus's kingdom, verses 7–9 as a promise to Jesus to be the head of this kingdom, and verses 10–12 as counsel to all to serve Jesus.
+Charles Spurgeon and Adam Clarke similarly interpret the psalm as referring to the opposition against Jesus's rulership, the selection of Jesus by God as his "own son", and the eventual victory and reign of Jesus over his enemies.

 Text

-The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint, the Latin text in the Vulgate and the English translation from the King James Version.
+The following table shows the Hebrew text of the Psalm with vowels and cantillation marks, alongside the English translation from the King James Version, the Latin text in the Vulgate and the Koine Greek text in the Septuagint.
 Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.